-Weak market demand for our Flash memory products or any difficulty in our transition to MirrorBit Technology may have a material adverse impact on us.
+Weak market demand for our Flash memory products or any delay in our transition to MirrorBit Technology may have a material adverse impact on us.

-While improving somewhat, the demand for Flash memory devices continues to be weak due to the sustained downturn in the communications and networking equipment industries and excess inventories held by our customers.
-In addition, we expect competition in the market for Flash memory devices to continue to increase as competing manufacturers introduce new products and industry-wide production capacity increases.
+The demand for Flash memory devices continues to be weak due to the sustained downturn in the communications and networking equipment industries and excess inventories held by our customers.
+In addition, we expect competition in the market for Flash memory devices to increase in 2002 and beyond as competing manufacturers introduce new products and industry-wide production capacity increases.
 We may be unable to maintain or increase our market share in Flash memory devices as the market develops and Intel and other competitors introduce competitive products.
-A decline in unit sales of our Flash memory devices and/or lower average selling prices could have a material adverse effect on us.
+A continued decline in unit sales of our Flash memory devices and/or lower average selling prices could have a material adverse effect on us.